dgelessus/NAGUS/docs/nagus/about.rst

 * The vault mostly works and is saved persistently in a local SQLite database.
 * Status message over HTTP.
 * Receiving client error stack traces.
+* Adjustable configuration via a config file and/or command-line arguments.

 Still to be implemented
 ^^^^^^^^^^^^^^^^^^^^^^^